fusionjs/fusionjs.github.io/documentation/docs/references/creating-a-plugin/creating-endpoints.md

 });
 ```

-There's one issue left with the code above: Fusion.js code runs isomorphically by default, but we only want to run that code in the server.
+There's one issue left with the code above: Fusion.js code runs universally by default, but we only want to run that code in the server.
 To do so, add a [code fence](/docs/references/universal-rendering):

 ```js
 // src/plugins/example.js